 A respectful workplace requires the participation of all employees.
 Remember:

-- This Principle applies to work events, including business entertainment, team building outings, conferences, and other meetings and activities relating to 3M business.
+This Principle applies to activities and interactions outside of work that can affect the workplace, including business entertainment, team building outings, conferences, and other meetings and activities relating to 3M business.
 Venues and activities where 3M business is conducted should be professional, appropriate, and consistent with 3M’s values and reputation.

-- We are all human, and sometimes we make mistakes.
+We are all human, and sometimes we make mistakes.
 In some cases, a person may make a comment or do something that was not intended to offend, but it has that effect.
-Treating each other with respect means being honest and open enough to let a colleague know if you have been hurt or offended you.
-Respect also means that if a colleague tells you that you have done something to offend, you should apologize and refrain from similar behavior in the future.
+Treating each other with respect means being honest and open enough to let a colleague know if you have been hurt or offended.
+Respect also means that if a colleague tells you that you have done something to offend, you should respond in a respectful fashion and treat that colleague respectfully in the future.
 That type of respectful dialogue may address many situations, but if you need help dealing with inappropriate workplace behavior, you should contact 3M Human Resources for assistance.

 How to Report a Violation

 Most reports of suspected violations of this Principle are made to 3M Human Resources.
 Employees can contact their assigned Human Resources Manager, or go to someone higher in the Human Resources organization.
-Employees can also use any of the additional reporting options listed in the “Report Concerns or Ask Questions” section of the Compliance & Business Conduct website, if they prefer.
+Employees can also use any of the additional reporting options listed in the “Report Concerns or Ask Questions” section of the Compliance & Business Conduct website or the Reporting Employee Concerns Policy, if they prefer.

 How 3M Will Respond

-3M will inform parties about the status of reviewing their complaints.
+3M will inform parties about the status of review of their complaints.
 To respect the privacy and confidentiality of all people involved, 3M may not share specific details of the discipline or other action taken.

 Every 3M supervisor and manager is responsible for ensuring that 3M provides a respectful workplace.
 This includes ensuring that complaints of discrimination, harassment, or inappropriate or unprofessional behavior are handled properly and effectively, in partnership with Human Resources.
 See the Employee Obligation and Reporting Principle for information on resources for making such reports.